 A Home for Fashion

 The BFA in Fashion Design program is housed in the School of Fashion, alongside the Associate in Applied Science degrees in Fashion Design and Fashion Marketing and the new Master of Fine Arts in Fashion Design and Society program.
 Students throughout the thematic school collaborate—and sometimes compete—on selected projects, and share ideas and elective courses.
-The School of Fashion provides a rigorous academic environment where students learn to see their work in the context of a global, interconnected network of trends, markets, and manufacture and distribution channels, as well as in light of concerns for economic and ecological sustainability.
+The School of Fashion provides a rigorous academic environment where students learn to see their work in the context of a global network of trends, markets, and manufacture and distribution channels and in light of concerns for economic and ecological sustainability.